 Victims of road rage can turn to a personal injury attorney for help filing a claim that considers all possible damages.
 The usual damages should be included, such as medical costs, lost wages, and any fees related to repairing their vehicle.
 But punitive damages should also be considered.
-Citing punitive damages essentially asks the court to reward the plaintiff further to penalize the criminal behavior of the defendant; in the case of road rage, this is assault and battery, or vehicular manslaughter if someone loses their life due to the aggressive driving.
-The criminal case will be technically separate from the civil dispute, but testimonies within the criminal case could potentially be used as evidence for the injury claim.
+Citing punitive damages essentially asks the court to reward the plaintiff further to penalize the criminal behavior of the defendant; in the case of road rage, this is assault and battery, or vehicular manslaughter if someone loses their life due to aggressive driving.
+The criminal case will be separate from the civil dispute, but testimonies within the criminal case could potentially be used as evidence for the injury claim.

 Hit & Run Road Rage Incidents

 Since most people know that committing acts of road rage is illegal, the typical aggressive driver will not stick around after running someone off the road or otherwise trying to cause them harm.
 For this reason, many incidents of road rage constitute hit and run accidents.

 Anyone who is the victim of a hit and run accident should notify the police at once.
 With some luck, a description of the vehicle, and noting where the driver headed after the road rage incident, police may be able to identify the driver and make an arrest.
 If the aggressive motorist is never located, a victim of road rage still has an opportunity to seek compensation.